dciabrin/ngdevkit/README.md

    * Support for source-level debugging with GDB!

-   * A modified version of the emulator [GnGeo][gngeo], extended with remote debugging support!
+   * A modified version of the emulator [GnGeo][gngeo], with support for libretro's GLSL shaders and remote debugging!